 After having understood the methods and the typical requirements of the environment to make these methods bear fruit, one has to understand who matters the most in the business.
 A few years ago, it was the efficiency in delivering a product that determined customer loyalty.
 But, now we have many other factors which matter.
 Hence, the skill levels of the people who interface with the stakeholders of a business have become more important than ever before.
 Enterprises have realized that customer perception about the product is significantly correlated with their experience at each moment-of-truth.
 This is not only true for the new economy such as service sector but also for the traditional sectors such as manufacturing, industrial goods, commodities and government!

 Buyers are tremendously empowered now, thanks to the automation all around.
-Internet, Smart phones and social media have made information easily available to the buyers.
+Internet, Smartphones and social media have made information easily available to the buyers.
 So, they do not need to speak to a salesperson to understand the features, benefits, market standing and price!
 The salesperson can add value only if s/he is able to help the customer discover his or her needs and show how the company’s offering fulfills the needs the best.
-And at the same time, s/her brings the insights back to the team to help design new offerings.
+And at the same time, he brings the insights back to the team to help design new offerings.

 A lot of the traditional channels of sales are getting disrupted in favour of direct interactions with the end-consumer.
 So, the salesmanship is getting transformed.
-Clearly, customer is the king; the warehouse, the retailer, the distributor, the logistics provider and the software provider are no less in the value chain of winning a customer and keeping them loyal to the company!
+Clearly, the customer is the king; the warehouse, the retailer, the distributor, the logistics provider and the software provider are no less in the value chain of winning a customer and keeping them loyal to the company!

 Actions need to be strategic!